Best lavalier microphone: tiny mics to clip to your clothes

 Wireless mics run the risk of the signal dropping out when the transmitter loses line of sight with the receiver (such as when you turn your back to the camera).
 When I tested the Virso M2 there was no signal drop out - even when I stood behind a thick brick wall at a distance.
 The transmitter also has a micro SD card slot so you can record your voice directly to a card and then later use the .wav file to replace and drop out in the edit.

 Wind noise can be a problem with most mics so the transmitters can be equipped with an easy-to-attach windshield.
 The transmitter can also apply software noise reduction to reduce the bass rumble of wind.
 The Virso M2 kit also ships with a cabled lav mic that you can plug into a receiver and then attach the receiver to your belt.
-This enables you to talk to camera with a more discrete-looking mic.
-The supplied cabled lav mic’s foam windshield is also more discrete than the larger furry ‘dead cat’ that pops onto the transmitter.
+This enables you to talk to camera with a more discreet-looking mic.
+The supplied cabled lav mic’s foam windshield is also more discreet than the larger furry ‘dead cat’ that pops onto the transmitter.

 Read our full Godox Virso M2 review